A Commercial Hatchery's Perspective on Biosecure Seed Transfer to the Gulf

 Looking Ahead

 Our 2023 and 2024 projects provide evidence that RSSBP-guided biosecurity practices support the safe transfer of post-set oyster seed from the Atlantic to the Gulf.
 By using broodstock from Virginia sources, we were able to demonstrate the lack of pathogen transfer from adult to larva.
-Across multiple cohorts, rigorous testing of seed from both the OSH hatchery and the USM quarantine facility showed no signs of pathogens, even after an extended culture period.
+Across multiple cohorts, rigorous testing of seed from both the OSH hatchery and the USM quarantine facility showed no signs of pathogens, even after an extended post transfer culture period.
 Continued research and adherence to these biosecurity measures are key to providing evidence-based biosecurity protocols for decision makers in the Gulf.
 Approval of such transfers could help stabilize Gulf oyster culture and catalyze its growth.